-W. Kent Anger MA, PhD
+W. Kent Anger

 Dr. Kent Anger has a faculty appointment in the OHSU-PSU School of Public Health as a Professor in the Environmental Systems & Human Health program.

 In addition to his commitments to the OHSU-PSU School of Public Health (SPH), Dr. Anger is a professor in OHSU’s Oregon Institute of Occupational Health Sciences (OIOHS) unit where is also the Associate Director for applied research.…

 Community Based Assistant Professor

 Dr. Berney has an affiliate appointment in the OHSU-PSU School of Public Health as a Community Based Assistant Professor in the Environmental Systems & Human Health master’s program.
 In this role, Professor Berney’s work includes teaching courses and mentoring or advising students.